 More recently, he completed a Master of Public Health at Monash University with High Distinction.

 His main research interests are hepatocellular carcinoma, viral hepatitis, autoimmune hepatitis, fatty liver disease, and non-invasive markers of liver disease.

 He has been Principal Investigator in over 165 sponsored and investigator-initiated clinical trials from phase I-IV.
 Professor Roberts has published more than 170 original articles across a range of high-impact journals including the New England Journal of Medicine, Lancet, Annals of Internal Medicine, Gastroenterology, Gut, Hepatology, and Journal of Hepatology.

 Most significant trial

 The Phase III randomised controlled trial of Sofosbuvir and Velpatasvir in patients with chronic hepatitis C genotype 3 infection.
 This was published in the New England Journal of Medicine and is now the standard of care for the vast majority of patients with chronic hepatitis C.

-Prof Jeffrey Rosenfeld is a Senior Neurosurgeon in the Department of Neurosurgery at The Alfred, and Director of the Monash Institute of Medical Engineering (MIME).
+Prof Jeffrey V. Rosenfeld is Senior Neurosurgeon in the Department of Neurosurgery at The Alfred, and Professor of Surgery, Monash University.

 His research interests are on improving the outcome for patients with traumatic brain injury and restoring sight to blind individuals using bionic vision, a wireless electrode interface with the brain.